Kuanhao-Chao/splam/docs/source/content/generalization.rst

 Example: Running Splam on house mouse (*Mus musculus*)
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-The workflow to evaluate non-human species introns is basically the same as running with the human data.
-For brevity, we only summarize the main code here, and detailed explanation about the output and arguments of each step can be found :ref:`on this page <annotation-detailed-section>`.

 In this example, we will be scoring the GRCm39 full assembly of mouse chromosome 19.
-The steps are very similar to the :ref:`annotation-detailed-section` example, which you should check out first.
+The steps are basically the same as the :ref:`human example <annotation-detailed-section>`, which you should check out first.
 The key difference is that we will be running Splam with an extra file argument (the assembly report) that is needed for non-human species.
-Also, in this genome, we are using RefSeq identifiers.
+For brevity, we only summarize the main code here, and detailed explanations about the outputs and arguments of each step can be found in :ref:``

 |